w3c/Guide/process/predicting-milestones.md

 1. meeting the CR exit criteria (which leads to Proposed Recommendation), or
 2. dropping features which were not marked as 'at risk', or adding new features as a result of implementer feedback (which leads to another Candidate Recommendation).

->
-Post-CR Candidate Recommendation Duration
+> Time: Post-CR Candidate Recommendation Duration
 : The minimum duration for the Candidate Recommendation comment period is 28 days.
 >
   Announcement of an open exclusion period, immediately after publication of Candidate Recommendation, triggers an exclusion period of 60 days.
 {:.time}

->
-Avoiding or minimizing repeating CR publications
-: Identify likely 'at risk' features by looking at implementation reports before entering CR.
+> Tips: Avoiding or minimizing repeating CR publications : Identify likely 'at risk' features by looking at implementation reports before entering CR.
 >
   If in doubt, leave a feature in the spec and mark it 'at risk'.
 You can drop it without having another LC.
 Adding it back in afterwards, however, or dropping it without having identified it as 'at risk', triggers another Candidate Recommendation.